karmic64/KokonoePlayer/README.md

 If you are using C, find any rule that compiles individual source files into output files.
 Add the option `-I $(KN_DIR)`, allowing the compiler to locate the `kn.h` header file.

+If you have a phony clean target, add `kn-clean` as a dependency.

 Now find the rule in your `Makefile` that links the final ROM.
 Add `$(KN_OUT)` both as a dependency and an input file.
 Now, the next time you build your ROM, the KokonoePlayer .elf file will be built and linked with it.

 ## Using the KokonoePlayer functions